-This guest post is published as part of our blog series related to the Middle Eastern Studies Association annual meeting November 15-18 in San Antonio, TX. #MESA2018
+This guest post is published as part of our blog series related to the Middle Eastern Studies Association annual meeting November 14-17 in New Orleans. #MESA2019

 By Fariba Zarinebaf, author of Mediterranean Encounters: Trade and Pluralism in Early Modern Galata